waldofx/devan-fried-chicken/README.md

 # devan-fried-chicken
 Proyek Pengelolaan Proyek Perangkat Lunak.
-A transaction calculator and database storage for Devan Fried Chicken Shop.
+A transaction calculator and database storage on android for Devan Fried Chicken Shop.